abdaleverly/infra-challenge/README.md

 2. Choose the name of the pending connection you want to update.
 The **Update pending connection** button is enabled when you choose a connection with a *Pending* status
 3. Click **Update pending connection**
 4. For first time connections, authorize AWS Connector to GitHub
 5. On the **Connect to GitHub** page, under GitHub apps, if you have already installed AWS Connector in GitHub apps, then choose your Github app id in search box and skip to the end.
-If this is your first time, click **Install a new app**.
-6. Click **Install** when GitHub prompts you
+If this is your first time, click **Install a new app**. and click **Install** when GitHub prompts you
-7. The *Connect to GitHub* page, the connection ID will be available in the search, make sure its selected and click *Connect*
+7. On the *Connect to GitHub* page, the connection ID will be available in the search, select and click **Connect**

+---
+> The first pipeline run will fail because codestar-connection was not setup at the time, but thats OK.
+Now, you have gone through the above steps, you can push a change and watch the pipeline run in the CodePipeline dashboard on this [link](https://console.aws.amazon.com/codesuite/codepipeline/pipelines)

 ### Security Features Included
 - SSH port is not open on the webserver security group.
 To gain ssh access to the server, Connect using SSM's Session Manager